What does it mean to “take up space”?

 Take the power back

-When we actually start to believe in ourselves and take up space both literally and figuratively, we start to gain our power back.
+When we actually start to believe in ourselves and fill up our world both literally and figuratively, we start to gain our power back.

 This can feel scary, especially in the beginning of recovery.
-But in order for us to live full, meaningful, joyful lives, we must learn to take up space.
+But in order for us to live full, meaningful, joyful lives, we must learn to show up courageously and own our place in this world.

 And as we begin taking up space we actually make this space, this world– a better place.